 Powder foundations usually have more natural minerals and fewer preservatives, so they are gentle on delicate skin.

-Powder foundation has more resiliency in heat and humidity, and stays in place for longer.
+Powder foundation has more staying power in heat and humidity, and stays in place for longer.

 Better for acne, and for oily/combination skin